anthfuller/F7-LAS/CONTRIBUTING.md

 - AI-generated content without human review
 - Unvalidated schemas or pseudo-code without context

+- ## Reuse and Attribution Guidelines
+This project uses the **CC BY 4.0** license.
+You may contribute, reuse, or adapt the materials in this repository.

+When reusing or referencing the model, please include:

+"Based on F7-LAS — The Fuller 7-Layer Agentic AI Security Model (Anthony Fuller, CC BY 4.0)"

+This ensures clear attribution while allowing broad community and industry adoption.

 ## Code of Conduct
 By contributing, you agree to follow the project’s Code of Conduct.